 A little complicated and cumbersome?
 That’s the point.
 It’s probably a good thing for spending to be difficult since it will slow down that itchiness to buy buy buy.
 Other advantages include:

 - You Feel the Lost – For 30 days, you are missing that chunk of cash and you can get a sense of how it feels emotionally without that amount of money.
-While it’s never the same as permanently losing it, at least it’s better than just buying with your credit card and not really knowing how much it stings until your bill arrives.
+While it’s never the same as permanently losing that chunk of change, at least it’s better than just buying with your credit card and not really knowing how much the purchase stings until your bill arrives.

 - You Get a Reward – If you don’t end up buying the product, you get money.
 It can almost pass as a reward for not buying something.

-This idea just came to me so I can’t say that I’ve thought through the pros and cons.
+This idea just came to me so I can’t say I’ve thought through the pros and cons.
 Am I a genius or is it going to be a big waste of time?
-Have you tried it?
-Let’s us here what you think by commenting below.
+Would you try it?
+Let us know!